sourcefrog/conserve/doc/format.md

 A backup *archive* is a possibly-remote directory, containing archive files.

+The archive makes minimal assumptions about the filesystem it's stored on: in particular, it need not support case sensitivity, it need not store times or other metadata, and it only needs to support 8.3 characters.
+It must supported nested subdirectories but only of moderate length.

-In the root directory of the archive there is a file called `CONSERVE-ARCHIVE`, which is an `ArchiveHeader` protobuf containing:
+In the root directory of the archive there is a file called `CONSERVE`, which is an `ArchiveHeader` protobuf containing:

     magic: "conserve backup archive"